S-Ando-Biophysics/S-NAXS/README.md

     source ~/.bashrc

 #### Original citation-ware of 3DNA (https://x3dna.org/highlights/3dna-c-source-code-is-available)
+3DNA is a suite of software programs for the analysis, rebuilding and visualization of 3-Dimensional Nucleic Acid structures.
+Permission to use, copy, modify, and distribute this suite for any purpose, with or without fee, is hereby granted, and subject to the following conditions:

 At least one of the 3DNA papers must be cited, including the following two primary ones:

    1. Lu, X. J., & Olson, W. K. (2003).
 "3DNA: a software package for the analysis, rebuilding and visualization of three‐dimensional nucleic acid structures."
 Nucleic Acids Research, 31(17), 5108-5121.